jasonkiss/web-standards/guidance/assessment-guides/tests/usability/printable-web-pages.md

-**Impact of failure:** Failing these requirements means people who print web pages get different information than those who view it online.
+**Impact of failure:** Failing these requirements means people who print web pages might find them difficult to read or illegible.

 **Related Web Usability Standard requirements:** [2.6 Printable web pages](https://webtoolkit.govt.nz/standards/web-usability-standard/#printable).

 <div class="details" markdown="1">

-#### What are the requirements for printed web pages?
+#### What are the requirements for printable web pages?

 Each web page’s main content must be printable on standard sheets of paper.